fdcastel/Proxmox-Automation/PSCloudInit.md

   - Copies the script to `C:\Windows\Setup\Scripts\`
   - Creates a scheduled task named "CloudInit-WindowsSetup"
   - Task runs at startup with SYSTEM privileges
-  - When installed, uses a 30-second timeout for cloud-init drive detection

-- **`-SecondsForCloudInitDrive`**: Number of seconds to wait for the cloud-init drive to appear (default: 5)
-  - Use higher values (e.g., 30) for scheduled task execution at boot
-  - Use lower values for manual execution when drive is already mounted

 - **`-Verbose`**: Enable detailed diagnostic output for troubleshooting
   - Shows each decision branch taken during execution